jodabike/jodabike.github.io/resources/expenses.md

 *Entry Frees:* Depending on your luck you have to pay quite some money to enter various national parks.
 Here, we wanted to see how much it is in total.<br>

+Furthermore, we treated each country that we visited seperately.
+This is reasonable since the price levels variate quite a lot.
+In general, the trend is that the further south you move from the Equator, the more expensive it gets.
+However, what this trend does not directly cover is the quality of the corresponding products.
+For instance, a meal in Peru might be a lot cheaper (only a thenth) of what you pay in Chile, but qualitywise superior.
+The same holds true for hostels.

+The diagram on the top shows the relative expenses by country and categories.
+The size(area) of each pie chart is proportional to the amount of money we spend in a corresponding country.

 We hope this may help future travellers to get an idea of a budget.